Riparian restoration plus associated habitats

 Clock Tower balancing pond and surrounding area is proposed to be partially cleared to allow for wildflower meadow and native tree planting.

-At Saintbridge dry basin we intend to create a wildflower meadow to provide for pollinators and create a link with the River Twyver and Sud Brook.
+At Saintbridge dry basin we are creating a wildflower meadow to provide for pollinators and create a link with the River Twyver and Sud Brook.

 Works across these sites are now entering their last stages.
 Meadow planting at Saintbridge Dry Basin, Barnwood Park and Appleton Way is now complete.
 Changes at Barnwood Park can be seen from the initial cultivation to the first bloom.